DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/10 User Interaction/40 Form Mode.md

 For example, you can specify the [items](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/items.md '/Documentation/ApiReference/UI_Components/dxForm/Configuration/#items') array to reorder editable fields (or "simple items", as they are called in the Form UI component), or organize them in groups and tabs.

-[note] We recommend that you wrap all items in groups to ensure that the form fields works properly.
+[note] The recommended way is to wrap all items in groups.

 In the following code, the items with the specified **dataField** are simple items.
 Identical **dataFields** connect a simple item with a column: